 Deciding whether to indicate when overtaking a cyclist depends entirely on the situation.
 If for example you are driving and notice a cyclist ahead and there is oncoming traffic, it then depends on the width of the road.
 If the road is wide enough to overtake the cyclist safely, but may result in your car being positioned a little towards the centre of the road, a signal will benefit the oncoming traffic as it will show them your intentions of overtaking the cyclist.

 It is however on the few occasions such as this that you should indicate when overtaking a cyclist.
 You must not simply indicate when passing every cyclist you meet as this will ultimately cause confusion with drivers thinking you are making a turn at a junction or driveway.
 You must assess each situation and indicate only if you think the benefits of doing so will increase the safety of yourself and others.
-See cyclists and cycle lanes for further information on dealing with cyclists during driving lessons and the driving test.
+Ror further information on dealing with cyclists during driving lessons and the driving test, see:

 Do you indicate around parked cars